Athletics Association names team of 53 for CARIFTA Games

 “This is a process of development,” said Barnes.
 “We hope this experience will help them next, and other years to come.”

-One sprinter who is looking forward to proving himself is 18-year old Michael Smikle.
+One sprinter looking forward to proving himself is 18-year old Michael Smikle.
 The Mustang Track Club standout smashed the Under-20 Boys 800-metre field in Jamaica back in February with a personal best of 1:55.37 at the Camperdown Classic.

 “I’ve been training hard in spite of the fact we were off the track for six weeks,” said Smikle.
 “When you have people depending on you, you want to make them proud.”